thorpej/nabud/README.md

 Each Source has 3 properies:
 * Name: a string that idenfies the source.
 It's meant both for human consumption as well as for specifying which Source provides a Channel.
-* Location: a URL string that specifies the root of the source.
+* Location: a local path or a URL string that specifies the root of the source.

 ### Channels

-Each Channel has 4 properites:
+Each Channel has 4 mandatory properites and 3 optional properties:
 * Name: a string that identifies a Channel.
 It's meant both for human consumption, but also specifies the name of the directory in the Source's location that contains the Channel's files.
+* Path: an optional string that overrides the default directory for the Channel's content.
+* ListURL: on optional string that specifes the URL for the Channel's file listing.
+* DefaultFile: an optional string that specifies the default file to serve when the NABU requests image 000001.
+This is used only if the Connection has not specified a selected file.
 * Number: a unique number from 1 to 255 that identifies the Channel to the NABU.
 * Type: a string that specifies the type of files provided by the Channel:
     * pak: NABU _pak_ files (content that is pre-wrapped in packet headers).
 These